2002Manaswini/2002Manaswini/README.md

 ### Hello!👋 I am Manaswini Sahoo.
-### An IT Undergraduate scholar with a penchant for exploring various innovations in the technical field that impact d to solve real-world problems.
+### An IT Undergraduate scholar with a penchant for exploring various innovations in the technical field that impact to solve real-world problems.

 #### 📫 How to reach me: 2002manaswini@gmail.com
 ####